-Who doesn't, at times, struggle with fear, with worry, with dread of what the future holds?
-The future is full of questions, and in this unstable world the answers might not be what we want to hear.
+Who doesn't, at times, struggle with fear, worry, or dread of what the future holds?
+The future is full of questions, and in this unstable world, the answers might not be what we want to hear.
 We wonder if we will be able to make a looming deadline, to cover the rent or school payment, to make our struggling marriages survive another storm.
 We wonder if God can continue to love us, even though we "disappoint" Him again and again.

 Our study for this quarter, Resting in Christ, will tackle some of those fears head-on.
-Resting in Christ is the key to the type of life that Jesus promises to His followers (see John 10:10, NKJV).
-Rest connects to salvation, to grace, to Creation, to the Sabbath, to our understanding of the state of the dead, to the soon coming of Jesus-and to so much more.
+Resting in Christ is the key to the type of life that Jesus promises to His followers (John 10:10, NKJV).
+Rest connects to salvation, grace, Creation, the Sabbath, our understanding of the state of the dead, the soon coming of Jesus-and so much more.

 When Jesus invited us to come and find rest in Him (Matt.
 11:28), He did not address His disciples or the early Christian church alone.
 He saw future generations of sin-sick, weary, worn-out, struggling human beings who needed access to the Source of rest.
-As you study the weekly lessons during this quarter, remember to come and rest in Him.
+As you study the lessons during this quarter, remember to come and rest in Him.
 After all, our heavenly Father is in control and is ready to bring us home safely.